Notice under Section 142(1) of Income Tax Act

 If the Assessing Officer is not satisfied with your response to the income tax notice section 142(1), they may initiate a scrutiny assessment through the faceless process.
 Your case will be evaluated based on submitted documents.

 This digital assessment approach for income tax notice section 142(1) responses ensures fair and unbiased reviews.
-Similarly, Bajaj Housing Finance has modernised their home loan application process, allowing online submissions for greater convenience.
+Similarly, Bajaj Finserv has modernised their home loan application process, allowing online submissions for greater convenience.
+Start your home buying journey with a hassle-free digital application.
+Check your eligibility now for a Bajaj Housing Finance Home Loan.
+You may already be eligible, find out by entering your mobile number and OTP.

 Preventative measures Details